donnisnoni/svelte/site/content/docs/03-template-syntax.md

 ---

-If the name matches the value, you can use a shorthand.
+If the name matches the value, you can use shorthand.

 ```sv
 <!-- These are equivalent -->